Disney vs. Universal

 Both parks offer unique experiences, however, they both offer incredible journeys that the whole family can enjoy.
 From thrilling roller coasters to toddler rides and playgrounds, both parks have something for everyone for your Orlando vacation.

 Many tourists assume that Harry Potter can be found at Disney, however, Diagon Alley is found at Universal Studios while Hogsmeade is found at Islands of Adventure.
-You can enjoy each area, but you will need a two-park ticket if you want to go ride the Hogwarts Express from Diagon Alley from one park to Hogsmeade in the other park.
+You can enjoy each area, but you will need a Park to Park ticket if you want to go ride the Hogwarts Express from Diagon Alley from one park to Hogsmeade in the other park.

 SpongeBob, the Minions, Scooby-Doo, The Simpsons, the Cat in the Hat, the Madagascar gang, SpiderMan, and other Marvel heroes can be found at Universal Orlando Resort.
 Characters from the worlds of Pixar, Star Wars, Disney, and Disney princesses can be found inside the Disney parks.

 Disney World vacations tend to bring up childhood memories and revolve around Mickey Mouse and Disney Princesses along with a passing of the baton of a cherished experience to the next generation.
-That same feeling of nostalgia may not be as strong while in Universal Studios, but experiencing the recreated epic movies like Harry Potter or Jurrasic World certainly does come close.
+That same feeling of nostalgia may be strong while in Universal Studios, by experiencing the recreated epic movies of Harry Potter.